 Zhuge Liang, the top advisor from the Shu Kingdom, played by Yu Kuizhi;

 Zhou Yu, the command-in-chief of the Wu Kingdom, played by Li Hongtu.

 Soon, the superpower’s naval force arrived at Wu Kingdom’s doorsteps, which looked pretty awesome.

 “My responsibility covers all the land I can see, from Yellow River to Yangtze River, from Mt Zhongnan to Mt Yandang, and beyond.
 In the name of Han, I order you to surrender to the representative of the establishment chosen by Heaven,” Cao Cao demanded solemnly from his flagship.

 Zhuge Liang and Zhou Yu toasted to each other in their small boat.
 “What do you think you are Cao Cao?”
-Zhuge Liang laughed after emptying his cup, “Ask your own soldiers, does anyone not know you are a usurper of the Han.
-Do you want me to elaborate in detail what you’ve done to the emperor, to the empress, and to the princes?”
+Zhuge Liang laughed after emptying his cup, “Ask your own soldiers, does anyone not know you are a usurper of the Han?
+Do you want me to elaborate in detail on what you’ve done to the emperor, to the empress, and to the princes?”

 The mentioning of the Han PM’s mental torture of the emperor, the killing of the empress and princes, and his ambition to replace the Han with his own dynasty made Zhuge Liang’s comments particularly galling to Cao Cao.

 “You try to demonize me and that’s really ugly,” Cao Cao slammed.
 “I think in a lot of ways the communications that come out of you, they are quite insulting! — Commanders,” he shouted out to his generals, “Hear my order, be ready to fight tonight!”

 Yet the fight didn’t take place that night as Wu armies declined to take up the challenge.
 Wu was economically advanced but militarily weak and didn’t have a large arsenal to combat the naval force on that scale.